Vozdvizhenka (air base)

 Vozdvizhenka (also known as Ussuriysk and before the 1960s Voroshilov) is an air base in Primorsky Krai located close to the village of Vozdvizhenka.
 This base was dedicated to Pacific heavy long-range bomber fleet, housing the 444th Berlin Order of Kutuzov 3rd degree and Alexander Nevsky Heavy Bomber Aviation Regiment, part of the 326th Heavy Bomber Aviation Division, 37th Air Army.

 A declassified CIA document from 1969 showed this was the only base east of the Urals that had the Tupolev Tu-22 Blinder aircraft.
 Later in the 1970s onward the regiment consisted of supersonic long-range Tu-22M3 bombers.

 The 444th Regiment was disbanded in 2009, with some aircraft transferred to the Belaya air base, and others dismantled (removed engines, equipment, and with holes cut in the fuselage).
 The aircraft carcasses are awaiting final metal cutting.
 Currently based at the airfield is the aviation commandant of Khurba airbase and the 322 Aircraft Repair Factory (322 ARZ).

 History

-On Saturday, April 18, 1942, Captain York's B-25 (serial number 40-2242) landed here after participating in the Doolittle Raid.
-In doing so, it became the only one of 16 launched B-25s that did not crash or was ditched.
+On Saturday, April 18, 1942, a North American B-25 Mitchell under Captain York landed here after participating in the U.S. Doolittle Raid on Tokyo.
+In doing so, it became the only one of the 16 launched B-25s that did not crash or was ditched.
 The aircraft was confiscated and its crew was interned and interviewed by the commander of the base at that time, Col. Kovalev.
 They were moved from the base the next morning.